munificent/game-programming-patterns/book/observer.markdown

 based programming like this for ages -- have an established motto for this:
 "stay off the UI thread".

-If you're responding to a event synchronously, you need to finish and return control as quickly as possible so that the UI doesn't lock up.
+If you're responding to an event synchronously, you need to finish and return control as quickly as possible so that the UI doesn't lock up.
 When you have slow work to do, push it onto another thread or a work queue.